The Real Dirt on Farming - please click HERE

 - One medium apple yields about 1/4 cup (175 mL) of sliced apples.

-The top five varieties in Ontario (based on acreage planted) are McIntosh, Gala, Empire, Red Delicious, and Northern Spy.
+The top five varieties in Ontario (based on acreage planted) are McIntosh, Gala, Honeycrisp, Red Delicious, and Empire.

 For other apple industry statistics, please visit: